We decided to get from Kota Kinabalu in Malaysia to Bandar Seri Begawan by bus instead of by boat and this is how the journey went.

 If you go by boat you go from the jetty in K.K. to Labuan island, get stamped out of Malaysia, change to another boat for Muara and then get stamped into Brunei on arrival.
 You then get a bus from Muara to Bandar Seri Begawan, followed by a taxi to your accommodation.

-You can get the tickets there, but it’s easier to book them online as it leaves early and you’re supposed to be there 30 minutes before.
-Tickets cost 50RM one way and you can book them on Easybook for a small fee (not a sponsored link – the Sipitang Express bus website is pretty bad).
+You can get the tickets there, but it’s easier to book them online as it leaves early and you need to be there 30 minutes before.
+Tickets cost 50RM one way and you can book them on Easybook for a small fee.
+This is not a sponsored link – the Sipitang Express bus website is pretty bad.

 The first crossing is from Sabah to Sarawak as you get stamped to move between these two Borneo states.
 This is because the states want to control movement for several reasons including immigration, economic reasons and to preserve their cultural identities.